Errol Morris: Style and legacy

-To conduct interviews, Morris invented a machine, called the Interrotron, which allows Morris and his subject to talk to each other through the camera lens itself.
+To conduct interviews, Morris invented a machine, called the Interrotron, which allows the interviewer and his subject to make eye-contact with each other while both staring through the camera lens itself.
 He explains the device as follows:

 Author Marsha McCreadie, in her book Documentary Superstars: How Today's Filmmakers Are Reinventing the Form, had paired Morris with Werner Herzog as practitioners and visionaries in their approach in documentary filmmaking.

-Morris employs the use of narrative elements within his films.
+Morris uses narrative elements within his films.
 These include but are not limited to: stylized lighting, musical score, and re-enactment.
 The use of these elements is rejected by many documentary filmmakers who followed the cinema vérité style of the previous generations.
 Cinema vérité is characterized by its rejection of artistic additions to documentary film.
 While Morris faced backlash from many of the older-era filmmakers, his style has been embraced by the younger generations of filmmakers, as the use of re-enactment is present in many contemporary documentary films.

 Morris advocates the reflexive style of documentary filmmaking.
 In Bill Nichols's book Introduction to Documentary he states that reflexive documentary "[speaks] not only about the historical world but about the problems and issues of representing it as well."
 Morris uses his films not only to portray social issues and non-fiction events but also to comment on the reliability of documentary making itself.

 His style has been spoofed in the mockumentary series Documentary Now.

-Even when interviewing controversial figures, Morris does not generally believe in adversarial interviews:I don’t really believe in adversarial interviews.
-I don’t think you learn very much.
-You create a theater, a gladiatorial theater, which may be satisfying to an audience, but if the goal is to learn something that you don’t know, that’s not the way to go about doing it.
-In fact, it’s the way to destroy the possibility of ever hearing anything interesting or new. .... the most interesting and most revealing comments have come not as a result of a question at all, but having set up a situation where people actually want to talk to you, and want to reveal something to you.However, in American Dharma, his interview with Steve Bannon about the 2016 election of Donald Trump, he "came out from behind the camera," in voice if not in face, and challenged his subject much more than he has in most of his previous films.